 Commenting on work

 You can add comments to student work by clicking on the comment icon in the Google Docs or Sheets toolbar.
-Keep in mind that, by default, Google documents allow collaborative editing.
-If you would like to make line edits, use the dropdown menu on the upper right, under the share button, to change your mode to suggesting.
-Your edits will appear in a different color, and anything you delete will appear in strikethrough.
+If you would like to make line edits, use the dropdown menu on the upper right side, under the share button, to change your mode to suggesting.

-As you are commenting, keep in mind that student “owners” of documents may get email notifications of new comments.
-If this is a concern for you, you can make a copy of the student work to comment on and share with them when you’re done by selecting File>Make a copy.
+As you are commenting, keep in mind that student “owners” of documents may get real-time email notifications of new comments.
+If you prefer to return all student work at the same time, you can make a copy of the file to comment on and share back when you are done by selecting File>Make a copy.